planetscale/docs/content/news/team-profile-lori-raunaq.md

 R: New cats and old dogs sounds like a really good band name.
 "We are new cats and old dogs... live from Mountain View Amphitheatre!"
 L: *Guitar noises*
 R: I actually saw Incubus in Kuala Lumpur in 2011, and again in 2015... then again this year in India.
 That was the first time they visited India actually.
 L: That is awesome, they knew, they felt the vibe.
 I'm trying to think of when I saw them.
 I think it was in '98 at Slims in SF.
-It's owned by Boz Scaggs, famous for that one song... you know the one that goes "Lido... whoah oh oh."
+It's owned by Boz Scaggs, famous for that one song... you know the one that goes, "Lido... whoah oh oh."

 **Abhi: I think you need a degree in paleontology to know that song.**

 L: Whatever, it doesn't bother me at all.
-I could care less how old i am. *Rasberry noises*
+I could care less how old i am. *Raspberry noises*
 R: I'm also gonna see Ben Kenny, who is playing with Incubus right now.
 He previously played for the Roots.
 L: They are a bunch of rich kids, like Peter Gabriel.
 R: Who is that guy?